conduktor/conduktor-docs/docs/platform/navigation/sql/index.md

 * Field level encryption
 * Very large topic with more than 20g of data
 * Specifying timezone for dates
-* Toggeling indexation at topic level
+* Toggle indexation at topic level
-* Toggeling indexation at database level
+* Toggle indexation at database level
 * Custom deserializer
 * In JSON fields the `.` will be replaced by `_`